Home Compare G1A.DE vs SUN.SW

 Stability

-Both rank well on stability, but GEA Group Aktiengesellschaft still holds a clear edge.
+Both look solid on stability, though GEA Group Aktiengesellschaft still holds the stronger peer position.

 Stability — Dominant Gap